anycable/docs.anycable.io/docs/guides/hotwire.md

 You can use AnyCable as a real-time server for Turbo Streams as follows:

-- Use [JWT authentication](../anycable-go/jwt_identification.md) to authenticate conenctions (or run your AnyCable server with authentication disabled via the `--noauth` option)
+- Use [JWT authentication](../anycable-go/jwt_identification.md) to authenticate connections (or run your AnyCable server with authentication disabled via the `--noauth` option)

 - Enable [Turbo signed streams](../anycable-go/signed_streams.md#hotwire-and-cableready-support) support.